What is European Union General Data Protection Regulation?

 The European Union (EU) General Data Protection Regulation (GDPR) came into effect on the 25th of May 2018 and unified the EU member states approach to protecting all EU citizens from privacy and data breaches.
 Although the key data privacy principles remain largely unchanged from the previous EU Data Protection Directive of 1995, the recently enacted EU GDPR has extraterritorial scope applicability.
 The EU GDPR also expands EU data protection obligations to cover all processing activities related to EU-based data subjects.

-In terms of Brexit regardless of its outcome, RapidRatings has taken the necessary steps from a data protection perspective.
-What does this entail?
 When RapidRatings engages with UK suppliers or third parties we seek to obtain a data processing agreement and we use the EU Standard Model Clauses for this.
 We will continue to take this approach even if Brexit does take place until there is a change in the legal requirements from a privacy perspective.
 Within RapidRatings we are closely monitoring Brexit issues continuously and have a plan of action which we are following from a privacy and compliance perspective.

 The CCPA defines a business as a for-profit entity that collects consumer personal data and who must be a business in the state of California that meets at least one of the following thresholds: